Effective bounds on characterising slopes for all knots: Determining a value for C(K)

 If $|q| > Q(K)$, then $Y=Y'$, in the sense that $Y \cong Y'$ and $L=L'$. \begin{proof} We run through the cases in Theorem \ref{theorem:budney}.
 Note that $Y$ cannot be a torus knot exterior, as the exterior of $K$ is assumed to contain at least one hyperbolic JSJ piece.
 If $Y$ is a composing space or a cable space, then \cite[Sections 6.2 and 6.4]{sorya} imply that $Y = Y'$.
 If $Y$ is a hyperbolic JSJ piece, then taking $|q|> Q(K) = \max\{34,\mathfrak{q}(L)\}$ and applying \cite[Proposition~4.8]{wakelin} implies that $Y = Y'$. \end{proof} \end{proposition}

-Finally, we return to the caveat that the outermost JSJ pieces of $\sphere_K$ and $\sphere_{K'}$ may or may not be compressing cable spaces as in Proposition \ref{prop:JSJsurgery}.
+Finally, we return to the caveat that the outermost JSJ pieces of $\sphere_K$ and $\sphere_{K'}$ may or may not be cable spaces that become solid tori after filling, as in case (ii) of Proposition \ref{prop:JSJsurgery}.
 This can be resolved by considering cosmetic surgeries.

 \begin{proof}[Proof of Theorem \ref{theorem:C(K)}] Let $K$ be a prime satellite knot whose exterior is not a graph manifold.
 Suppose that there is an orientation-preserving homeomorphism $f: \mathbb{S}^3_K(p/q) \rightarrow \mathbb{S}^3_{K'}(p/q)$ for some knot $K'$.
 By Proposition \ref{proposition:swapping}, this restricts to a slope-preserving homeomorphism between the surgered pieces: $f(Y(p/qt^2)) = Y'(p/q{t'}^2)$, where $t,t'\geq1$.
 By Proposition \ref{proposition:Y=Y'}, it follows that $Y = Y'$.
 Therefore we can write $K$ and $K'$ as (possibly trivial) cables of the same non-trivial knot $\widehat{K}$ whose exterior has outermost piece $Y=Y'$.
 Observe that we can write: